bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 and composed to little programs.
 The 6th section continues with the modularisation strategy of the language before the 7th gives a in depth description of the type system itself.
-In the 8th section a handful of implementation techniques are briefly touched.
+In the 8th section a handful of quirks are briefly touched.
 The final 9th section closes with thoughts on systems design and the qualities of the approach taken by the bruno programming system.